AWS Launches Trainium2 Custom AI Chip, Data Center Upgrades

 Peter DeSantis, SVP of AWS Utility Computing, during his re:Invent keynote address.
 The new EC2 Trn2 UltraServers are pictured behind him.
 Credit: AWS

-AWS today also announced plans for its next-generation AI chip, the Trainium3, which is expected to be twice more performant and 40% more energy efficient than the Trainium2, said Gadi Hutt, senior director of product and customer engineering at AWS’ Annapurna Labs.
+AWS today also announced plans for its next-generation AI chip, the Trainium3, which is expected to be four times more performant and 40% more energy efficient than the Trainium2, said Gadi Hutt, senior director of product and customer engineering at AWS’ Annapurna Labs.
 The 3-nanometer Trainium3 will be available in late 2025.

 Analysts Give Their Take on the Trainium2